John Wayne Cancer Institute Welcomes New Faculty Members

 by Zara Jethani

-Pacific Neuroscience Institute (PNI) and the John Wayne Cancer Institute (the Institute) have a very close relationship.
+Pacific Neuroscience Institute (PNI) and the Saint John’s Cancer Institute (the Institute) have a very close relationship.
 PNI physician scientists conduct research and clinical trials in collaboration with the Institute’s scientists and the Pacific Neuroscience Research Center of Excellence is housed in the Institute building.
 These physicians and scientists play a key role in the education and training of newer generations of medical professionals who participate in the neurosurgical fellowship program offered by the Institute.

 ACHAL SINGH ACHROL, MD

 Dr. Achal Achrol is an academic neurosurgeon who is committed to leading translational research programs that advance treatment options for patients suffering from brain tumors, stroke, intracranial aneurysms and vascular malformations.
 He has expertise in computer-assisted minimally invasive keyhole and microvascular neurosurgery, using advanced neuro-imaging and stereotactic navigation techniques to safely reach even the most difficult tumors and brain lesions.